codemod-com/codemod/CONTRIBUTOR_LICENSE_AGREEMENT.md

 (c) The contribution was provided directly to me by some other person who certified (a), (b) or (c) and I have not modified it.

 (d) I understand and agree that this project and the contribution are public and that a record of the contribution (including all personal information I submit with it, including my sign-off) is maintained indefinitely and may be redistributed consistent with this project or the open source license(s) involved.

+(e) I give Codemod Inc. permission to license my contributions on any terms they like.
+I am giving them this license in order to make it possible for them to accept my contributions into their project.
+As far as the law allows, my contributions come as is, without any warranty or condition, and I will not be liable to anyone for any damages related to this software or this license, under any kind of legal claim.